 Under Data Protection law, you have various rights in relation to your own data (i.e. where you are the ‘data subject’), which are summarised below:

 - Right of Access - You have the right to request a copy of all the personal information that we have about you.
 Please note, you can directly access some of your own personal data held on our systems, using Employee Self-Service functionality.
+Employment references, both received by DLG during recruitment and given to other employers (with your consent when applying for positions outside of DLG) are treated as confidential by default and therefore will not be provided under a Subject Access Request.

 Further information is provided on the corporate intranet in the ‘Changing Personal Details’ people process and Quick Reference Guides.